amelesco/amelesco/README.md

 ### 👨‍💻 About Me

 - 🎓 Career changer with a strong background in customer service
-- 💻 Currently building expertise in **HTML, CSS,and JavaScript** via freeCodeCamp and Foundersand Couders
+- 💻 Currently building expertise in **HTML, CSS,and JavaScript** via freeCodeCamp and Founders and Coders
 - 🧠 Learning DOM manipulation, API integration, local storage, OOP, and functional programming
 - 🤝 Open to junior front-end roles, collaborations, and learning opportunities